 However, using these individuals in cohort studies tends to skew the data on artificial sweeteners and weight gain.

-The working hypothesis behind the correlational findings of artificial sweetener intake and weight gain is that things like aspartame and sucralose cause people to crave sweets and overeat.
+The working hypothesis behind these findings is that artificial sweeteners cause people to crave sweets and overeat.

 In turn, this may cause you to continue eating/drinking to keep “satisfying” your brain, so to speak.
 Is this a bad thing?
 Well, yes and no.